medialab/xan/docs/cmd/vocab.md

     - (*doc): columns representing the document (named like the input)
     - token: some distinct documnet token (the column will be named like the input)
     - tf: term frequency for the token in the document
+    - expected_tf: expected absolute term frequency (does not follow --tf-weight)
     - tfidf: term frequency * idf for the token in the document
     - bm25: BM25 score for the token in the document
     - chi2: chi2 score for the token in the document